msoneal0/MRCI/docs/protocol.md

 * A full description of the type id's can be found in the [Type_IDs.md](type_ids.md) document.

 * Modules call commands via a command name but the host will assign a unique command id to all command names so clients can call them using a simple 2 byte integer instead of full text.
-The command ids can change as the modules change so it is recommended for clients to not depend on consistant command ids but depend on the [ASYNC_ADD_CMD](async.md) and [ASYNC_RM_CMD](async.md) async commands.
+The command ids can change as the modules change so it is recommended for clients to not depend on consistant command ids but depend on the [ASYNC_ADD_CMD](async.md) and [ASYNC_RM_CMD](async.md) async commands instead.

 * The branch id is an id that can be assigned by the client itself to run muliple instances of the same command.
 Commands sent by a certain branch id will result in data sent back to the client from the module with that same branch id.